dagraham/etm-dgraham/README.md

 - Jobs
     - Tasks, both with and without @s entries can have component jobs using @j entries.
-    - For tasks with an @s entry, jobs can have an &s entry to set the due date/datetime for the job.
-It is entered as a timeperiod relative to  the scheduled datetime (+ before or - after) for the task.
-Zero minutes is the default when &s is not entered.
+    - For tasks with an @s entry, jobs can have an &s entry to set the starting date/datetime for the job.
+It is entered as a timeperiod relative to the starting datetime for the task.
+The default for `&s` is `0m` (zero minutes).
+E.g., a job with `&s 1d` would have a starting datetime one day after the starting datetime specified in `@s`.
     - For tasks with an @s entry, jobs can also have &a, alert, and &b, beginning soon, notices.
 The entry for &a is given as a time period relative to &s (+ before or - after) and the entry for &b is a positive integer number of days before the scheduled date/time to begin displaying "beginning soon" notices.
 The entry for @s in the task becomes the default for &s in each job.
 E.g., with

             - beginning soon example @s 1/30/2018